bendotcodes/cookies/README.md

 # react-cookie
-Load and save cookies within your React application
+Load, save and remove cookies within your React application

+If you are within a non-browser environment, it will do nothing and not crash.

 ## Download
 NPM: `npm install react-cookie`<br />